• Skip to primary navigation

 • Malt syrup is a natural sweetener with a distinct malty flavor.

-• When substituting malt syrup, consider the flavor profile and sweetness of the substitute compared to malt syrup.
+• When substituting malt syrup, consider the flavor and sweetness of the substitute compared to malt syrup.

 • Honey, maple syrup, agave nectar, date syrup, and brown rice syrup are all great substitutes for malt syrup in different recipes.